shipdocs/bastion-firewall/ARCHITECTURE.md

-# Douane Firewall - Architecture Documentation
+# Bastion Firewall - Architecture Documentation

-This document provides detailed architectural diagrams and explanations of the Douane Firewall system.
+This document provides detailed architectural diagrams and explanations of the Bastion Firewall system.

 ## Table of Contents